 We currently have two separate codebases for deep neural nets in Kaldi.
 One is located in code subdirectories nnet/ and nnetbin/, and is primiarly maintained by Karel Vesely.
 The other is located in code subdirectories nnet2/ and nnet2bin/, and is primarily maintained by Daniel Povey (this code was originally based on an earlier version of Karel's code, but it has been extensively rewritten).
 Neither codebase is more ``official'' than the other.
 Both are still being developed in parallel.

 In the example directories such as egs/wsj/s5/, egs/rm/s5, egs/swbd/s5 and egs/hkust/s5b, neural net example scripts can be found.
-Karel's example scripts can be found in local/run_dnn.sh or local/run_nnet.sh, and Dan's example scripts can be found in local/run_nnet2.sh.
+Karel's example scripts can be found in local/nnet/run_dnn.sh, and Dan's example scripts can be found in local/run_nnet2.sh.
 Before running those scripts, the first stages of ``run.sh'' in those directories must be run in order to build the systems used for alignment.

 Regarding which of the two setups you should use:

-The reasons for the performance difference is unclear, as there are many differences in the recipes used.
+Between the two setups there are many differences in the recipes.
 For example, Karel's setup uses pre-training but Dan's setup does not; Karel's setup uses early stopping using a validation set but Dan's setup uses a fixed number of epochs and averages the parameters over the last few epochs of training.
-Most other details of the training (nonlinearity types, learning rate schedules, etc.) also differ.
+Most other details of the training (nonlinearity types, learning rate schedules, network topology, input features etc.) also differ.